slaclab/pydm/docs/source/data_plugins/p4p_plugin.rst

 The plugin accepts NTTables.
 It will convert NTTables in python dictionaries which are then passed to the pydm widgets.
 Not all widgets will accept a dictionary (or the whole NTTable) as an input.
 A specified section of the NTTable can be passed to a those pydm widgets which do not accept dictionaries.
-If the PV is passing an NTTable and the user wants to pass only a specific subfield of the NTTable.
-This can be achieved via appending a ``/`` followed by the key or name of the column header of the subfield of the NTTable.
+If the PV is passing an NTTable and the user wants to pass only a specific subfield of the NTTable this can be achieved via appending a ``/`` followed by the key or name of the column header of the subfield of the NTTable.
 For example::

     pva://MTEST/subfield